YoussefMorad1/Banking-System/README.md

 * **BankAccount Class:**
 It holds the accountID, the balance in the account and a pointer to the account's client
 * **SavingBankAccoun Class:**
-It's a BankAccount but has more restrictions when client withdraws and deposits and it has minimum balance
+It's a BankAccount but has more restrictions when client withdraws and deposits and it has minimum balance (inhereted from BankAccount Class)
 * **BankingApplication Class:**
 This is the main class that runs the application.
 This class displays the main menu and accepts the user's choice.
 It maintains a list of accounts and clients.